 Since the Symons read, I jotted down names for a few other books, listed here with number of characters and the page count in parentheses.
 David Robbins’s, The Empty Quarter, has 18 (372), Dennis Lehane’s, Live by Night, has 12 (400), Josephine Tey’s, To Love and Be Wise, 7 (223).
 I may have missed some minor characters in these three stories.

-I didn’t recall any large cast in any of Jane Austin’s four larger novels.
-I consulted Cliff Notes and Spark Notes to find that Emma has 16 characters, Pride and Prejudice, 25, Sense and Sensibility, 26, and Mansfield Park, 14, Of course those books each have at least twice as many words as Symons’s Comedy.
+I didn’t recall a large cast in any of Jane Austin’s four larger novels.
+From Cliff Notes and Spark Notes I learned Emma has 16 characters, Pride and Prejudice, 25, Sense and Sensibility, 26, and Mansfield Park, 14, Of course those books each have at least twice as many words as Symons’s Comedy.

 A friend of mine always creates the character cast in pencil in the front matter when he reads a novel.
 I dug out the Martin Cruz Smith novels I lent him.
 The respective numbers characters (pages) are Red Square, 98 (378), Havana Bay, 53 (340), Stalin’s Ghost, 116 (332), Wolves Eat Dogs, 91 (336).
 Symons doesn’t look that much like an outlier after all.
 But Cruz Smith always had me on the edge of my chair, engulfed in his fictional dream.